NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 * `clearCohortFilters`

 Note that all of these operations are applied to the current cohort.
 The current cohort is the cohort that is currently being displayed in the Cohort Management Bar.
-The current cohort can be accessed via the `selectCurrentCohort` selector.
+Programmatically current cohort can be accessed via the `selectCurrentCohort` selector.
 The current cohort's filters can be accessed via the `selectCurrentCohortFilters` selector.

-### Updating, removing, and clearing filters
+### Updating, Removing, and Clearing filters

-to update the current selected cohort's filter, the `updateCohortFilter` action can be used.
+To update the current selected cohort's filter, the `updateCohortFilter` action can be used.
 The `updateCohortFilter` action takes two arguments:

 ```typescript